DonatelloSassaroli/Sudoku-Solver-and-GUI/README.md

 # Sudoku-Solver-and-GUI
-Implementation of an ASCII sudoku solver and a GUI sudoku solver.
+Implementation of an ASCII sudoku solver and a GUI sudoku solver using backtracking algorithm.